cloud-fum/cloudy/README.md

 Interesting feature of a JWT token is that when a remote service has the private key of the issuer it can authenticate user identity by checking the signature of the JWT token.
 This means that your services must authenticate user identity by checking the signature of the JWT token.

+You can use any open source library to generate or decode a JWT token, for example [JWT](https://github.com/golang-jwt/jwt).
+You can also use libraries for popular frameworks such as [Django simple JWT](https://github.com/jazzband/djangorestframework-simplejwt).

 * Minimal functionality that works flawlessly is required, we want small and simple services, not a big and full featured application.

-* using diagrams is a good way to document your architecture, using google drawings is recommended.
+* using diagrams is a good way to document your architecture, using [Google drawings](https://docs.google.com/drawings) or [Ascii flow](https://asciiflow.com/) is recommended.

-* Documenting your proposal in a markdown file is recommended, create a repository and put your docs there, create an issue and link your git repository here.
+* Documenting your proposal in a [markdown file](https://www.markdownguide.org/basic-syntax/) is recommended, create a github repository and put your docs there, create an issue and link your git repository here.

+* Using [RESTFUL API](https://restfulapi.net/) is recommended for **user endpoints**, You can use any [library](https://github.com/encode/django-rest-framework) or [framework](https://github.com/tiangolo/fastapi) to simplify the process.

 > Note: A client side application is not counted as a service in this exercise.
 And you are not required to implement a client side application.
 Using Swagger is a minimum.

-* Using RESTFUL API is recommended for user endpoints.

 * No client side application is required, but suitable tools are required for testing, swagger is recommended.

+Swagger is an open source and standard API documentation tool, you can use any library to generate documentation files, for example [Golang Gin swagger](https://github.com/swaggo/gin-swagger) or [Drf spectacular for Django rest framework](https://github.com/tfranzel/drf-spectacular).

 * You must design with at least **three microservice in action**, you **must use an existing monolith** project as your base, reduce its features if its too big, or increase its features if its too small.
 You can later use the old code base too.